What Joanne Reads

 Writing is one of those things that makes me feel...like me.
 I've spent a lifetime reading and writing and still can't get enough of either.
 I select novels like I choose shoes; they have to be the right fit.

 If I'm writing a novel, I aim to write like Donna Tartt, Zadie Smith, or Gil Adamson, and pray I fall somewhere closer to that than I would have otherwise.
 It doesn't mean I don't read "brain candy."
-I love a whodunnit by Jo Nesbo for on-the-dock summer reading, whipping through pages until the sun goes down; blockbusting page-turners like "Gone Girl" while on vacation; a Leonard Cohen poem before bed; Wordsworth with a cuppa tea.
-Lately, favourite reads are, "Greenwood" by Michael Christie and "Cloud Cuckoo Land" by Anthony Doerr, and "Fayne" by Ann-Marie MacDonald.
+I love a whodunnit by Jo Nesbo for on-the-dock summer reading, whipping through pages until the sun goes down; blockbusting page-turners like "Gone Girl" or "The Last of Us" while on vacation; a Leonard Cohen poem before bed; Wordsworth with a cuppa tea.
+Lately, my favourite reads are "Greenwood" by Michael Christie and "Cloud Cuckoo Land" by Anthony Doerr, "Fayne" by Ann-Marie MacDonald, and "The Covenant of Water" by Abraham Verghese.
 And of course, I'm reading "Spare" by Prince Harry.

 A neat site to look at reviews via LitHub